bonvech/TXLib/README.md

-# TXLib based creatures of school students.
+# TXLib based creatures of 8-grade students of the school 192.